- Pool Removal

 So, you’ve finally made the decision to remove your swimming pool, but now you’re faced with an all-new set of questions.
 Our pool removal FAQs will cover it all, including...

-There are a million reasons to demolish a pool, but only a couple ways to do it right.
+There are a million reasons to demolish a pool, but only a couple of ways to do it right.
 If you’re considering removing your inground pool, there’s more than one way to go about it.
 Before taking the plunge, check out our cost comparison guide to decide which route you should take for your particular pool.

 If ever there were a situation to demolish a pool, this is it!
 So-called “zombie” swimming pools are wreaking havoc across the Sunshine State.
 Florida leads the nation in foreclosures, and that means a lot of stagnant swimming pools to deal with.
 Disease-ridden mosquitoes are thriving in these disgusting, festering manmade watering holes.